OpenBanking-Brasil/specs-seguranca/open-banking-brasil-financial-api-1_ID3.md

 **CNPJ**, short for Cadastro Nacional de Pessoas Jurídicas, is an identification number of **Brazilian** companies issued by the **Brazilian** Ministry of Revenue, **in** Portuguese "Secretaria da Receita Federal" or "Ministério da Fazenda".
 In the Brasil Open Finance identity model, individuals can associated with 0 or more CNPJs.
 A CNPJ is a string consisting of numbers that is 14 digits long and may start with a 0, the first eight digits identify the company, the four digits after the slash identify the branch or subsidiary ("0001" defaults to the headquarters), and the last two are checksum digits.
  For this profile, the cnpj claim must be requested and supplied as the 14 digit number.

-If the cnpj Claim is requested as an Essential Claim for the ID Token or UserInfo response with a values parameter requesting a specific cnpj value, the Authorization Server MUST return a cnpj Claim Value that contains a **set** of CNPJs one of which must match the requested value.
+If the **cnpj** Claim is requested as an Essential Claim for the ID Token or UserInfo response with a values parameter requesting a specific **cnpj** value, the Authorization Server **SHALL** return a **cnpj** Claim Value that contains a **set** of CNPJs one of which must match the requested value.

-If the cnpj Claim is requested as an Essential Claim for the ID Token or UserInfo the Authorization Server MUST return a cnpj Claim Value that contains a **set** of CNPJs one of which must match a CNPJ belonging to the authenticated user's account.
+If the **cnpj** Claim is requested as an Essential Claim for the ID Token or UserInfo the Authorization Server MUST return a cnpj Claim Value that contains a **set** of CNPJs one of which must match a CNPJ belonging to the authenticated user's account.

-If this is an Essential Claim and the requirement cannot be met, then the Authorization Server MUST treat that outcome as a failed authentication attempt.
+If this is an Essential Claim and the requirement cannot be met, then the Authorization Server shall treat that outcome as a failed authentication attempt.

 Name: cnpj, Type: Array of Strings, Array Element Regex: '^\d{14}$'